julrods/project-ml-onlineshop/README.md

 ### Original dataset (NOT the one in this project)
 https://www.kaggle.com/roshansharma/online-shoppers-intention#online_shoppers_intention.csv
-The dataset of this project was changed by Ironhack for educational purposes, to make it mode difficult to build a model.
+The dataset of this project was changed by Ironhack for educational purposes, to make it more difficult to build a successful model.